LiquidLessonPlans/Full_Stack_Java_Extended_4_1/qc-study/qc-spring.md

  - What is the purpose of @Query within Spring Data JPA?
  - What are common interfaces which our custom data repository interfaces should extend?
  - How would you go about testing a Spring MVC controller?
+ - What is AOP?
+ - What are cross-cutting concerns?
+Provide examples
+ - What is an aspect?
+ - What is the difference between a join point and a pointcut?
+ - What are some different types of pointcut designators?
+ - What is the difference between the this and target pointcut designators?
+ - What is the difference between the * and .. wildcards in pointcut expressions?
+ - What is aspect weaving?
+ - What are some different types of aspect weaving?
+ - What type of aspect weaving is supported by Spring AOP?
+ - What is advice?
+List the types of advice supported by Spring AOP
+ - What is considered to be the most powerful type of advice?
+Why?
+ - Can you prevent the execution of a join point when using before advice?
+ - What is AspectJ?
+How is it enabled for use within a Spring application?
+ - What is the JoinPoint argument used for?
+What is a ProceedingJoinPoint?
+When is it used?